-- Use the Details and More Actions links to get course information, save items to your Learning Plan, and view list of upcoming sessions, and enroll.
+- Use the Learn more & Register link to get course information, save items to your playlist, view list of upcoming sessions, and enroll.

 - If there are upcoming sessions, you will have a list with links to enroll or withdraw yourself from a session.

-- The myLearn system will send an email confirmation with a link to add to your Outlook calendar.
+- The Percipio system will send an email confirmation with a link to add to your Outlook calendar.

 Professional Development Opportunities